NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Experimental methods

 \subsection{Apparatus}

-The experimental setup for widefield imaging is depicted in Figure~\ref{setup}.
+The experimental setup for widefield imaging is depicted in Fig.~\ref{1_2_3} c).
 The diamond we use for the sensing is an electronics grade type IIa diamond (Element 6) with a (100) surface polish and with 3 mm $\times$ 3 mm $\times$ 0.1 mm dimensions.
 We performed \textbf{S}topping \textbf{R}ange of \textbf{I}ons in \textbf{M}atter or SRIM simulations~\cite{ziegler_srim_2010} to determine implantation parameters required for fabrication of 100-nm-thick NV layer close to the diamond surface.
 The SRIM simulation data for the diamond used can be seen in Ref.~\cite{berzins_characterization_2021}.
-The crystal was irradiated with $^{14}$N ions at three separate energies (10 keV, 35 keV and 60 keV) with cumulative dose of $5.5\times10^{12}~{\rm ions/cm}^2$ by CuttingEdge Ions, LLC and then annealed at 800 C$^{\circ}$ under high vacuum for four hours to promote migration of vacancies to substitutional nitrogen defects.
+The crystal was irradiated with $^{14}$N ions at three different energies (10 keV, 35 keV, and 60 keV) with a cumulative dose of $5.5\times10^{12}~{\rm ions/cm}^2$ by CuttingEdge Ions, LLC and then annealed at 800$^{\circ}$C under high vacuum for four hours to promote migration of vacancies to substitutional nitrogen defects.

-The diamond sensor is placed on a coverslip in an epifluorescent microscope, in which the NV excitation and fluorescence detection are performed through the same an infinity-corrected 40$\times$ microscope objective with numerical aperture of 0.65 (Olympus Plan N).
+The diamond sensor is placed on a coverslip in an epifluorescent microscope.
+The NV excitation and fluorescence detection are performed through the same infinity-corrected 40$\times$ microscope objective with a numerical aperture of 0.65 (Olympus Plan N).
 The NV centers are exposed to 100~mW radiation guided by a single mode optical fiber and lens system from a Coherent Verdi V-18 laser.
 A dynamic transmissive speckle reducer (Optotune LSR-3005) is inserted into the laser beam path to suppress interference artifacts originating from the thin air gap between the diamond and the coverslip, as well as within the diamond plate.
-The NV fluorescence ($650\mbox{--}800$ nm) is separated by a dichroic mirror (Thorlabs DMLP567R) and imaged through a long-pass filter (Thorlabs FEL0600) on a sCMOS sensor of Andor Neo 5.5 camera, or on the photodiode (Thorlabs PDA36A-EC) for adjustments of optical system.
+The NV fluorescence ($650\mbox{--}800$ nm) is separated by a dichroic mirror (Thorlabs DMLP567R) and imaged through a long-pass filter (Thorlabs FEL0600) on an sCMOS sensor of Andor Neo 5.5 camera, or the photodiode (Thorlabs PDA36A-EC) for adjustments of the optical system.
 The field of view detected by the camera is a $110\times110~\upmu {\rm m}^2$.
-The air gap between the coverslip and the diamond reduces the diffraction-limited spatial resolution to $\sim 1.3~\upmu$m (NA of the microscope objective sets the fundamental limit of resolution to $\sim 700$~nm).
+The air gap between the coverslip and the diamond reduces the diffraction-limited spatial resolution to $\sim 1.3~\upmu$m (NA of the microscope objective sets the fundamental resolution limit to $\sim 700$~nm).